 The 8 Phases of the Moon

-Before I describe how the Monon effects your body, let’s become familiar with its 8 phases.
+Before I describe how this celestial body affects your body, let’s become familiar with its 8 phases.
 You can notice that there are more than the four, commonly known Moon phases.
-The eight phases of the Moon, have their own characteristics and influence all the life on our planet in different ways, each of them lasting for about three and half days, when the Moon moves approximatively forty-five degrees forward:
+The eight phases have their own characteristics and influence all the life on our planet in different ways, each of them lasting for about three and a half days when the Moon moves approximatively forty-five degrees forward:

 The New Moon

 Totally dark moon, no illumination.
 It relates to the new beginning, a fresh start.

 The Crescent Phase

 It’s the time when the Earth’s satellite is illuminated in less than 50%.
 The key word for this period is a breakthrough.

 It’s the moment when this celestial body reaches exactly 50% of illumination after the New Moon phase.
 A lot of energy is released and the most important thing to do is to be able to manage this energy and to use it with wisdom.